Cloud Vulnerability DB

 A community-led vulnerabilities database

 CVE-2025-58446 affects xgrammar, an open-source library for efficient, flexible, and portable structured generation.
-The vulnerability was discovered in version 0.1.23 and was fixed in version 0.1.24.
-The issue involves a grammar optimizer that processes large grammars (>100k characters) at very low rates, which can be exploited for denial of service attacks against model providers (GitHub Advisory).
+The vulnerability was discovered on September 6, 2025, and affects version 0.1.23 of the library.
+The issue involves a grammar optimizer that processes large grammars (>100,000 characters) at very low rates, which can be exploited for denial of service attacks against model providers (GitHub Advisory, NVD).

 The vulnerability has been fixed in xgrammar version 0.1.24.
-The fix optimizes the speed of the grammar optimizer and disables certain slow optimizations for large grammars.
-Users are advised to upgrade to version 0.1.24 or later to address this vulnerability (GitHub Advisory).
+The patch optimizes the speed of the grammar optimizer and disables certain slow optimization routines when processing very large grammars, preventing the excessive processing time that leads to the DoS condition (GitHub Advisory, GitHub Commit).

 Source: This report was generated using AI